arsaboo/beets-plexsync/README.md

     api_key: API_KEY
     service_json: /path/to/your/key.json
 ```
   To obtain your json file, visit https://console.cloud.google.com/apis/credentials and use Service Account under create credentials.
+You can also create the API key on the same page.

   I have only tested this with `gpt-3.5-turbo` and `gemini-pro` but I am sure it will work with other models.
 You can get started with `beet plexsonic -p "YOUR_PROMPT"` to create the playlist based on YOUR_PROMPT.
 The default playlist name is `SonicSage` (wink wink), you can modify it using `-m` flag.
 By default, it requests 10 tracks from OpenAI.
 Use the `-n` flag to change the number of tracks requested.
 Finally, if you prefer to clear the playlist before adding the new songs, you can add `-c` flat.
 So, to create a new classical music playlist, you can use somethign like `beet plexsonic -c -n 10 -p "classical music, romanticism era, like Schubert, Chopin, Liszt"`.